zmwangx/pyonedrive/README.rst

   In fact, at the moment of writing, the copy API is not very reliable (it might randomly fail on large files, e.g., those greater than 1GB).
-The API is labeled as preview though (2015-06-15), so hopefully it will get better.
+The API is currently labeled as preview though (2015-06-15), so hopefully it will get better.

 * Extended attributes and especially **resource forks** are not supported, because (1) I don't know how to upload them; (2) OneDrive doesn't support